nishanthjois/Advanced-Lane-Lines/README.md

 2. Do not hardcode src, dst points for perspective transform

-3. Use low pass filter to smooth lane detection
+3. Use low pass filter to smoothen lane detection